HalaHamdi/Search-Engine/README.md

 - No of Crawled pages is 5000 page (for the sake of the project).
 - The crawler is independent program or process than the Indexer.

+## Interface:
+- Done
+   - 2 HTML web pages
+   - handling suggestions of wordes for a certin letters
+   - backend for both
+- Left
+   - handling client server communication to get list of links as a result and list words as a suggestions
+   - logo